Reinforcement Learning, Bit by Bit: Information Seeking via Variance-IDS

 Figure \ref{fig:sparse_bandit_all} shows the results of applying IDS and TS to a series of these environments as the number of potentially optimal actions $N$ grows.
 We encode the prior knowledge of sparsity in the ENN architecture by learning an ensemble of 10 logits estimates over $N$ possible components.
 Both agents learn by SGD and a cross-entropy loss against observed data.\footnote{Consult Appendix \ref{app:computation} for implementational details.} Figure \ref{fig:sparse_bandit_regret} shows the regret through time with dimension $N=128$, averaged over 100 seeds.
 IDS greatly outperforms TS, since it is able to prioritize informing binary search before settling to the optimal arm.
 Figure \ref{fig:sparse_bandit} shows the empirical scaling as we grow the problem dimension $N$, and we see that this difference becomes more pronounced as the problem size grows.
 The dashed line shows a perfect logarithmic scaling in $N$, which we see IDS matches well empirically.
-These results show that even when matched in environment proxy (the action value) and update rules, IDS can greatly outperform Thompson sampling in practice.
-Our next results show that there are settings where agents that maintain a richer \textit{generalized} value functions can greatly outperform those that do not.
+These results show how the information seeking behavior enabled by IDS can greatly improve data efficiency, even when the agents match in the environment proxy (action value function) and use the same update rules.
+Our next results show that there are settings where agents that maintain a richer epistemic state involving general value functions can greatly outperform those that do not.

-\subsection{Variance-IDS with General Value Functions}
+\section{Variance-IDS with General Value Functions}

 This paper highlights the role of the \textit{environment proxy} and the \textit{learning target} in the design of an efficient agent.
 The results in Section \ref{se:efficient-var-ids} show that IDS can drive efficient exploration where both the proxy and learning target are given by the action value function.
-In this subsection, we show that \textit{general} value functions (GVFs) \cite{sutton2011horde} can facilitate trade-offs in agent design, by controlling what information is retained (environment proxy) and what information is sought out (learning target).
-In both cases, IDS presents a coherent and scalable approach that accommodates these design choices.
+In this section, we show that general value functions (GVFs) can facilitate trade-offs in agent design, by controlling what information is retained (environment proxy) and what information is sought out (learning target).

-\subsubsection{Retaining Information: The Environment Proxy}
+\subsection{Retaining Information: The Environment Proxy}